 - The field of inclusive education - its history, knowledge, and knowers

 - Exposing exclusion and enabling inclusion in education.

 She is currently funded by the British Academy as Principal Investigator on these projects:

-She is the author of The Language of Inclusive Education (Routledge, 2016) and co-editor of Teacher Education for Diversity: Conversations from the Global South (Routledge, 2018).
+She is the author of The Language of Inclusive Education (Routledge, 2016) and co-editor of Teacher Education for Diversity: Conversations from the Global South (Routledge, 2018) and Pedagogical Responsiveness in Complex Contexts (Springer, 2022).
 Other publications can be found here.

-Elizabeth is an editorial board member for the International Journal of Inclusive Education; an associate editor for Intervention in School and Clinic and an advisory board member for the Springer series Inclusive Learning and Educational Equity
+Elizabeth is an editor of Pedagogy, Society & Culture, an editorial board member of the International Journal of Inclusive Education and the European Journal of Inclusive Education; an associate editor for Intervention in School and Clinic and an advisory board member for the Springer series Inclusive Learning and Educational Equity

 Elizabeth's approach to teaching is centred on the principle of inclusivity.
 She describes her teaching philosophy as follows: "With inclusive education as my field of interest, I seek to embody and… read more

 My research applies diverse theoretical perspectives to understand exclusion and enable the realisation of more inclusive and equitable education systems.

 In pursuit of this, the following are areas of focus and interest:

 - Teaching and learning for inclusive education (Funded by the European Union)